bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 - **Transcode** between formats, letting the requester specify how they want the data
 - **Locate** or **download** underlying data files or blobs
-- **Stream** live or recent data (via websockets)
+- **Stream** live or recent data
 - **Upload** or **register** datasets to add them to Tiled

-The software package includes:
-- a **webserver**
-- a **Python-based client** for reading and writing data, which integrates well with scientific Python libraries (e.g., numpy, pandas)
-- and a prototype **web app** for browser-based data access

-Tiled's use of web standards makes it easy to access from any program that speaks HTTP.
-Users have written custom web and desktop apps as well as integrations with scientific applications like [Igor][].
-Tiled can be used from command-line HTTP tools like [curl][] or [HTTPie][].
+Tiled includes a Python client for reading and writing data, with strong integration with libraries like numpy and pandas.
+Data can also be accessed through a browser-based web interface or from any program that speaks HTTP, including command-line tools like [curl][] and [HTTPie][].
+Users have built custom web and desktop applications on top of Tiled, as well as integrations with scientific tools like [Igor][].

-Tiled was designed from the start to be a **general-purpose** API for scientific data structures.
-It supports N-dimensional array data, tabular data, and nested directory-like structures containing these.
+Tiled supports N-dimensional array data, tabular data, and nested directory-like structures containing these.
 It also supports specialized array types, including sparse arrays and [awkward][] arrays.
-It integrates well with [Bluesky][].
+It was developed to be the recommended data store for raw data from [Bluesky][], but was designed from the start to be more general: suitable for any raw, processed, or analyzed scientific data.

-The server implements web security standards, which makes it easy to integrate with IT infrastructure without special arrangement or exceptions.
-Its security has been vetted by third-party penetration testers.
-It can integrate with authentication and authorization systems to implement fine-grained access policies.
-Alternatively, for simple setups, it can be deployed as a single-user server.
+Tiled uses web security standards, so it works with existing institutional infrastructure out of the box.
+Access can be configured with fine-grained policies tied to an institution's authentication and authorization systems, or it can be run as a simple single-user server with no setup.
+The server's security has been vetted by third-party penetration testers.

 [awkward]: https://awkward-array.org
 [Bluesky]: https://blueskyproject.org/bluesky